Manipur (princely state): The 'Manipur Expedition'

-The British decided to recognise Juvraj Kulachandra Singh as Raja, and to send a military expedition of 400 men to Manipur to punish Senapati Tikendrajit Singh as the main person responsible for the unrest and the dynastic disturbances.
+The British decided to recognise Kulachandra Singh as Raja, and to send a military expedition of 400 men to Manipur to punish Senapati Tikendrajit Singh as the main person responsible for the unrest and the dynastic disturbances.
 This action and the violent events that followed are known in British annals as the 'Manipur Expedition, 1891', while in Manipur they are known as the 'Anglo-Manipur War of 1891'.

 The British attempt to remove Tikendrajit from his position as military commander (Senapati) and arrest him on 24 March 1891 caused a great stir.
 The British Residency in Imphal was attacked and the Chief Commissioner for Assam J.W.
 Quinton, Col. Sken, the British Resident and other British officials were murdered.
 In the middle of the unrest Ethel St Clair Grimwood, the widow of Frank St Clair Grimmond, the killed British Resident, was credited with leading a retreat of surviving sepoys out of Manipur to Cachar.
-She was later lauded as a hero.)
+She was later lauded as a hero.
 A 5,000 strong punitive expedition was sent against Manipur on 27 April 1891.
 Three British columns entered Manipur from British Burma, Cachar and the Naga Hills, which after several skirmishes with the 3,000 men strong Manipuri army, managed to pacify the kingdom.
-Following the British attack Senapati Tikendrajit and young king Kulachandra fled, but were captured.
-The Senapati and those Manipuris who had been involved in the killing of the British officers were tried and hanged, while the deposed King Kulachandra and other leaders of the rebellion were sent to the Cellular Jail in the Andaman Islands.
-At this time until 22 September 1891, Manipur was briefly annexed to British India by virtue of the doctrine of lapse.
+Following the British attack, Tikendrajit and Kulachandra Singh fled, but were captured.
+Tikendrajit and those Manipuris involved in the killing of the British officers were tried and hanged, while the deposed King Kulachandra Singh and other leaders of the rebellion were sent to the Cellular Jail in the Andaman Islands.
+Manipur was briefly annexed to British India by virtue of the doctrine of lapse.
 On 22 September 1891 when Meidingngu Churachand (Churachandra), a 5-year-old boy, was put on the throne, power was restored nominally to the Manipuri crown over the state.
 During the dynastic disturbances and the British intervention the Naga and Kuki hill tribes of the state lapsed into lawlessness, with numerous instances of murder and arson in the mountain villages, a situation that lasted well into 1894.